If you would like to participate in the Museums and Collections Projects Program (MCPP) then please complete an Application form

 When will I find out if my application has been successful?

-Once received, your application will be reviewed and if a suitable project is available, you will be contacted by the Program's coordinator.
-Depending on the time of year, the time taken for this review process will vary, so please factor this in if you would like to complete a project as part of your studies.
+Once received and applications close, your application will be reviewed, and you will be notified of the outcome shortly after that time.
+If a suitable project is available that matches your interests and you are shortlisted for a project, you will be contacted by the Program's coordinator.
+Depending on the time of year, the time taken for this review process will vary, so please factor this in if you would like to complete a project to satisfy a course requirement eg. internship subject.

 Is there any payment involved?

 There is no payment involved as all the projects in this Program are voluntary.
-You will receive training specific to your project and ongoing mentoring and support on your project from the collections staff and the Cultural Collections Unit.
-The projects represent a mutually beneficial experience - for students and volunteers the vocational skills developed through working closely with a collection are invaluable, as is the opportunity to network with professional people within the cultural heritage sector.
-Similarly, the projects have real value to the collections contributing to their long term management and ensuring they stay accessible, relevant and dynamic.
+You will receive training specific to your project and ongoing mentoring and support on your project from collections staff.
+The projects represent a mutually beneficial experience - for students, the opportunity to complete an internship for course credit, or to develop vocational skills and enrich a study program by working closely with a collection is invaluable.
+The experience is further enhanced through networking opportunities and making contacts with professional people in the cultural heritage sector.
+The projects also have real value to the collections contributing to their long-term management and ensuring they continue to be an accessible, relevant and dynamic resource.